 “You know anyone who’s not overwhelmed?”

 I bang my hip on a ticket counter.
-Lights flicker, tears streak the inside of my face, salt my teeth.
+The lights flicker.
 We’re at the end of the hall, facing a metal door from a submarine.

 I turn to face her.
 She touches my cheek.
 She’s glowing.
 I want to glow.
 I reach over my shoulder, yank out an awl (no), a grapefruit spoon (no), the Book of Love (goddamnit, no!).